Mountain biking: Downhill

 Downhill (DH) is, in the most general sense, riding mountain bikes downhill.
 Downhill tracks normally include large jumps, drops or other features, and are generally rough and steep from top to bottom.
-Often, facilities such as an automobile up-lift or ski lift, will be available to transport riders and their bikes to the start-point, as the weight of downhill mountain bikes precludes any serious climbing.
+Often, facilities such as an automobile up-lift or ski lift will be available to transport riders and their bikes to the start-point, as the weight of downhill mountain bikes precludes any serious climbing.

 Because of the extremely steep terrain, downhill mountain biking is one of the most extreme and dangerous cycling disciplines.
-Minimum body protection for downhill riding include gloves, knee pads and a full-face helmet, although many riders and racers commonly wear more extensive, full-body, protection that include padding at selected locations.
+Minimum body protection for downhill riding includes gloves, knee pads and a full-face helmet, although many riders and racers commonly wear more extensive, full-body protection that includes padding at selected locations.

 Downhill-specific bikes are universally equipped with front and rear suspension, large disc brakes, and use heavier frame tubing than other mountain bikes.
 Downhill bicycles now weigh around 16–20 kg, while the most expensive professional downhill mountain bikes can weigh as little as 15 kg, fully equipped with custom carbon fibre parts, air suspension, tubeless tires and more.
 Downhill frames have anywhere from 170–250 mm of travel and are usually equipped with a 200 mm travel dual-crown fork.